Updated: Jan 6

-Stories with simple emotions and human touches have a lot of appeals.
+Stories with simple emotions and human touches have a lot of appeal.

 If you tell an engaging story, you will have less chance of losing the audience's attention, whether you are pitching for sales, business development, advertising, marketing communications, or a press release.